 I am an Assistant Professor of Sociology at the University of California, Riverside.
 I received my PhD from Princeton’s Department of Sociology in January 2015, and was a 2016-2017 Postdoctoral Fellow at the National Center for Institutional Diversity at the University of Michigan.
 I previously taught in Bryn Mawr College’s Growth and Structure of Cities Department.

-I study the relationship between culture and global inequality.
-I have examined this relationship in globalized travel, World Heritage sites, ships, and legally plural, foreign-controlled places I call “global borderlands.”
+I study how culture shapes global inequality.
+I’ve examined these processes in globalized travel, World Heritage sites, ships, and legally plural, foreign-controlled places I call “global borderlands.”
 I’ve also written on qualitative methodologies.